syncfusion-content/flutter-docs/Flutter/DateRangePicker/getting-started.md

 ![showActionButtons](images/getting-started/confirm_and_cancel_buttons.png)

 ## Today button

-You can display the today button at the bottom of the date range picker by using the[showTodayButton]() property of `DateRangePicker`.
+The today button can be displayed at the bottom of the date range picker by using the[showTodayButton]() property of the `DateRangePicker`.
 It easily moves to the current date of the picker view.

 {% tabs %}
 {% highlight Dart %}